Put away your cynicism. These natural healing therapies actually work.

 Unlike most massages, this sacred Hawaiian massage is truly a full body rubdown – therapists at Luana Therapy use long, flowing movements from head to toe in a fluid, rhythmic and most sensual movement that honours the body.
 The focus here is on the energy flow; traditional Lomi Lomi treatments usually involve hula movements (coupled with steadied breathing patterns and humming) to assist the energy flow between the client and therapist.
 The ritual’s benefits aren’t just physical – the massage is believed to induce total mind-body relaxation.

 One of the world’s oldest healing practices views the human body as being controlled by three systems (also known as doshas).
 Illnesses occur when one of them is out of balance – that’s where Ayurveda comes in.
 Aside from rubdowns with herbs and oils, unconventional treatments include the Shirodhara, where medicated oil, buttermilk or milk is poured continuously over a patient’s head, helps cure insomnia and chronic headaches, as well as Navarakizhi which involves the application of boluses of cooked Navara rice on the body for skeletal and muscular health.
 Om Vedic Heritage Centre is a great place to start, as it specialises in Ayurveda treatments, yoga and nutrition workshops.
-We tried a martial arts inspired ayurvedic massage at Serena Spa at SingaporeMarriott Tang Plaza Hotel recently and loved it.
-Click here for the review!
+We tried a martial arts inspired ayurvedic massage at Serena Spa at SingaporeMarriott Tang Plaza Hotel back in 2018 and loved it.